New Year, New You – Start Now!

 In Summary

 360 feedback does not need to cost the earth!
-Your 360 feedback project can start from as little as £40 for a single, standard 360.
+Your 360 feedback project can start from as little as £42 for a single, standard 360.
 If you have hundreds of participants to put through a multi-language, bespoke questionnaire, it will cost more.

 The advantage of using i-comment360 is our years of experience providing 360 feedback questionnaires and reports for a wide variety of organisations across the world.
 We will help you to get the best out of your 360 exercise and make the process as easy as possible for you and your staff.

-Prices correct as at May 2023.
+Prices updated as at February 2024.